thegeekyboy/axon/INSTALL.md

 ## Compiling the library

-to compile and install a Release version of axon, with the `CMAKE_BUILD_TYPE=Release` a debug version will be built by default.
+to compile and install a Release version of axon, with the `CMAKE_BUILD_TYPE=Release`.
+A debug version will be built by default.

 ```bash